See if your criminal record can be expunged in 3 minutes

 Visit this link to Rasa's website to get the special offer for readers of KSL and check your record today for free.

 In 2022, Utah began automatically clearing some less severe criminal records under its Clean Slate law.
-But there's a catch: the state doesn't provide any notice to the person when the record is cleared and it can be difficult for people to understand whether and what will be cleared from their record automatically.
+But there's a catch: the state doesn't provide any notice to the person with the record when it happens and it can be difficult for people to understand how to and what will be cleared from their record automatically.

 What happens when you expunge a record